RebootJeff/rebootjeff.github.io/source/_posts/2013-09-10-coding-bootcamp-research-admissions-processes-applications-and-interviews-part-1.markdown

 Note: These examples will probably be out-dated within a year or so.
 I imagine these companies will change their websites in due time.

-[Dev Bootcamp](http://apply.devbootcamp.com/) - Their website doesn't tell you their sold out for 6 months until you reach their application page, which you probably won't do until you've read a lot of the other pages on their site.
+[Dev Bootcamp](http://apply.devbootcamp.com/) - Their website doesn't tell you they're sold out for 6 months until you reach their application page, which you probably won't do until you've read a lot of the other pages on their site.

 [Hack Reactor](http://hackreactor.com/) - You have to scroll down about 33% of their single-page website before you find their start dates in a section entitled *The Program*.
 When I was just skimming, I missed these dates because my eyes were naturally drawn to the big jQuery, HTML5, etc. logos displayed just below the dates.